lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

 - `type`: The EdgeX message bus type.
 Currently, three types of message buses are supported. `Redis` is used by default if no other value is specified.

   - `zero`: Use ZeroMQ as EdgeX message bus.
   - `mqtt`: Use the MQTT broker as EdgeX message bus.
+See [Optional Configuration (Specifically for MQTT)](#optional-configuration-specifically-for-mqtt) for more MQTT-related configurations.
   - `redis`: Use Redis as the EdgeX message bus.
 Redis is the default message bus when using EdgeX docker compose.

   EdgeX Levski introduces two types of information message bus, eKuiper supports these two new types from 1.7.1, respectively